inivekin/abosa/abosa.typ

 an winnae asking hae advanced
 tae do wi me what they hae been.
 In cybernetics take ower,
-unner mechanical descent,
+mechanical unner descent,
-nae help tae ken parabola,
+nae help tae ken parabola
-a trip I've nae hope tae augment.
+in trip I've nae hope tae augment.
-But in fall, categorical
+But this fall, categorical
 o all the ones that came before,
 I'll dodge the steps historical by letting cognisance withdraw.